OUR JUDGES, ALL VETERAN FILMMAKERS, RAISE THE BAR WHILE PROVIDING A FAIR AND EVEN PLAYING FEILD FOR THE FILMS

 GREGG Jamback & JAMIE Huss

-Esteb is currently teaching film and screenwriting at Loyola University in New Orleans.
-He lived and worked at an AIDS hospice for two years while making the feature length documentary, LIVING WITH… A FILM ABOUT LOVE AND AIDS.
-It premiered at the Santa Barbara Film Festival and traveled the world, contributing to the opening of new AIDS Hospices, his proudest acomplishment.
-Steve studied film production in the graduate program at Boston University and also has a degree in Political Science.
-He now lives in rural Louisiana, his adopted home, with his wife and two kids.
+Steven Esteb is a versatile filmmaker who has worked as an actor and a Hollywood screenwriter, and director of commercials, music videos, documentaries, and features.
+His film Hate Crime won both Best Feature and Human Right & Dignity categories in the 2016 Tryon International Film Festival.
+Other films include Dirty Politics, a dark comedy starring Judd Nelson, Beau Bridges, and Howard Hesseman; and Baller Blockin, a rap film for Universal starring Lil Wayne that hit #1 on the Billboard charts in DVD and video sales eventually going quadruple platinum.
+Esteb has been represented by top agencies like ICM and Paradigm as a screenwriter and has worked as a script doctor, coach, and screenwriting teacher.
+He is currently teaching film and screenwriting at Loyola University in New Orleans.
+He lived and worked at an AIDS hospice for two years while making the feature length documentary Living With… A Film About Love and AIDS.
+It premiered at the Santa Barbara Film Festival and traveled the world, contributing to the opening of new AIDS hospices, his proudest accomplishment.
+Esteb studied film production in the graduate program at Boston University and has a degree in political science.
+He now lives in rural Louisiana, his adopted home, with his wife and two children.

-Over the years, Sellier’s organization has utilized television documentaries, billboard campaigns and other media platforms to help raise awareness on human abuse.
-A number of the French, Swiss, and German films & visual works which Sellier and her offices have been involved with have been nominated for the PRIX DEBOUZY, one of Frances most prestigious awards, and short films/spots at Cannes film competition categories.
-Sellier was also the primary inspiration for “Illegitimate Advantage”, a 2016 novel written by Kirk Gollwitzer, the cofounder of TRIFF.
-Sellier and Gollwitzer are actively working together to adapt the novel to a major motion picture.
+Homayra Sellier is the founder of Innocence In Danger (IID), is an international child protection organization, operating in nine countries (France, United Kingdom, Colombia, Germany, Switzerland, United States of America, Austria, Iran, and Morocco).
+Because Sellier is multilingual — fluent in Spanish, French, English, and Farsi — she selects all films submitted to TRIFF’s Human Rights and Dignity category.
+She has devoted her life to human rights issues.
+Throughout the years, Sellier’s organization has utilized television documentaries, billboard campaigns, and other media platforms to help raise awareness on human abuse.
+A number of the French, Swiss, and German films and visual works that she and her offices have been involved with have been nominated for the Prix Olivier Debouzy, one of France’s most prestigious awards, and short films/spots at Cannes Film Festival.
+Sellier was the primary inspiration for Illegitimate Advantage, a 2016 novel written by Kirk Gollwitzer, the cofounder of TRIFF.
+They are now actively working together to adapt the novel into a major motion picture.